Firings at GM spare its top lawyer

-NEW YORK/DETROIT (Reuters) - The top lawyer at General Motors Co has survived the automaker’s struggles over an ignition-switch defect, as a rash of firings announced on Thursday touched the corporate legal department he oversees.
+NEW YORK/DETROIT, June 5 (Reuters) - The top lawyer at General Motors Co has survived the automaker’s struggles over an ignition-switch defect, as a rash of firings announced on Thursday touched the corporate legal department he oversees.

 Michael Millikin, GM’s general counsel since 2009 and a key counselor to Chief Executive Mary Barra, was still on the job, Barra said in response to a reporter’s question at an event in Warren, Michigan.